Tipping points in the climate system: Definition

-The sixth report from the United Nations Intergovernmental Panel on Climate Change (IPCC), released in 2021, defines a tipping point as a "critical threshold beyond which a system reorganizes, often abruptly and/or irreversibly".
+The IPCC Sixth Assessment Report defines a tipping point as a "critical threshold beyond which a system reorganizes, often abruptly and/or irreversibly".
 It can be brought about by a small disturbance causing a disproportionately large change in the system.
 It can also be associated with self-reinforcing feedbacks, which could lead to changes in the climate system irreversible on a human timescale.
 For any particular climate component, the shift from one state to a new stable state may take many decades or centuries.

 The 2019 IPCC Special Report on the Ocean and Cryosphere in a Changing Climate defines a tipping point as: "A level of change in system properties beyond which a system reorganises, often in a non-linear manner, and does not return to the initial state even if the drivers of the change are abated.
 For the climate system, the term refers to a critical threshold at which global or regional climate changes from one stable state to another stable state.".

 In ecosystems and in social systems, a tipping point can trigger a regime shift, a major systems reorganisation into a new stable state.
 Such regime shifts need not be harmful.
-In the context of the climate crisis, the tipping point metaphor is sometimes used in a positive sense, such as to refer to shifts in public opinion in favour of action to mitigate climate change, or the potential for minor policy changes to rapidly accelerate the transition to a green economy.
+In the context of the climate crisis, the tipping point metaphor is sometimes used in a positive sense, such as to refer to shifts in public opinion in favor of action to mitigate climate change, or the potential for minor policy changes to rapidly accelerate the transition to a green economy.

-Geological record

-The geological record shows that there have been abrupt changes in the climate system that indicate ancient tipping points.
-For instance, the Dansgaard–Oeschger events during the last ice age were periods of abrupt warming (within decades) in Greenland and Europe, that may have involved the abrupt changes in major ocean currents.
-During the deglaciation in the early Holocene, sea level rise was not smooth, but rose abruptly during meltwater pulses.
-The monsoon in North Africa saw abrupt changes on decadal timescales during the African humid period.
-This period, spanning from 15,000 to 5,000 years ago, also ended suddenly in a drier state.